Arrosam/Resume/README.md

 Skills
 -
 ---
 <**Languages and tech stacks/**>: <br/>
 <span style="color: orange">Handy with Java</span>: Learned from University.
 I love it because it is type-safe, has enough data structure to use, and strictly passes by value.
-Haven't used it for developing anything except university assignments.
+Have not used it for developing anything except university assignments.
 State it here just showing my understanding of Object-Oriented programming;<br/>
 <span style="color: Orange">Familiar</span> with <br/>
 <span style="color: DodgerBlue">SQL</span>: Learned from university, know fundamental queries and transaction schemes.